chakra-ui/panda/website/pages/docs/guides/dynamic-styling.md

 const Section = () => {
   const [type, setType] = useState('primary')

-  // since only "gray.100" is statically extractable here
+  // ❌ Avoid: since only "gray.100" is statically extractable here
-  // ❌ this will not work as expected, the color CSS won't be generated return (
+  // This will not work as expected, the color CSS won't be generated return (
     <section className={css({ color: colorByType[type] ?? 'gray.100' })}>
       ❌ Will not be extracted